Rubyfuza/rubyfuza-site/README.md

 ## Serving the site

-The site is currently being served by gitlab pages.
+The site is currently being served by gitlab pages. #NOTE: When the build is successful it can take between 2 - 10 minutes for the changes to reflect on the site.

 ## Contributing